 The statistics told their own story.
 Almost half of Australians are either born overseas or have a parent born overseas.
 So why don't we have more cultural diversity in business?
 The article continued…

 The statistics are startling.
 While 32 per cent of the Australian population has a background other than Anglo-Celtic, the number in leadership is minute.
 In ASX 200 companies, 77 per cent of CEOs have an Anglo-Celtic background and 18 per cent have a European background, while just five per cent – that’s 10 people – have a non-European background.

 Diversity is good for the bottom line, and well, all sorts of things

 A recent McKinsey paper ‘Why Diversity Matters’,talks about the importance of diversity in terms of financial performance, increased innovation, global connectivity, as well as good old-fashioned fairness.
 Their research showed that financial performance is correlated with both gender and ethnic diversity.
 My colleague Jane Counsel has written elsewhere about the vital role of diversity in solving business problems, based on her work with organisations.

 Gender diversity is leading the way

-I think we could safely say that as a ‘stand-alone’ diversity minority group, women are doing somewhat better than the stats above.
-As of 30th April 2018, while only 27.5% of ASX 200 Boards were women, 54% of all new appointments to ASX 200 Boards in 2018 have been women.
-That means we’re on an upwards trajectory. (which all leaves me wondering about why it was the women on the AMP Board who in/voluntarily resigned: more work to do there, obviously!)
+We can safely say that as a ‘stand-alone’ minority group, women are doing somewhat better than the stats above suggest.
+As of December 2018, 29.7% of ASX 200 directors were women, 45% of all new appointments to ASX 200 Boards in 2018 were women.

 Leadership at all levels is key